awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 The following are the steps to put a new item into a table using the AWS SDK for \.NET document model\.

-1. Execute the `Table.LoadTable` method that provides the table name in which you want to put an item\.
+1. Run the `Table.LoadTable` method that provides the table name in which you want to put an item\.

 1. Create a `Document` object that has a list of attribute names and their values\.

-1. Execute `Table.PutItem` by providing the `Document` instance as a parameter\.
+1. Run `Table.PutItem` by providing the `Document` instance as a parameter\.

 The following C\# code example demonstrates the preceding tasks\.
 The example uploads an item to the `ProductCatalog` table\.